mohsinwarind/MBox/README.md

-# 📧 Mailora - A Single Page Mail Application
+# 📧 MBox - A Single Page Mail Application

-**Mailora** is a dynamic, single-page mail application built using **Django** for the backend and **JavaScript (ES6)** for frontend interactivity.
+**MBox** is a dynamic, single-page mail application built using **Django** for the backend and **JavaScript (ES6)** for frontend interactivity.
 Inspired by Gmail, this project demonstrates how to implement core email functionalities in a full-stack web environment.

 ---